janetgavidia/janetgavidia.github.io/README.md

 ## Deploying to GitHub Pages

-This portfolio is configured to be hosted at `https://janetgavidia.github.io`.
+This portfolio is configured for automatic deployment to `https://janetgavidia.github.io` using GitHub Actions.

 ### Initial Setup